jonhjortur/portfolio/README.md

-#I'll write about this website when I'm done making it.]
+# I'll write about this website when I'm done making it...
+## ...if I don't forget.